VAMM250 Digital Arts Portfolio Studio

 Department of The Arts: Portfolio Studios

-Prerequisites24 studio credits or permission of the Department of the Arts.
+- 24 studio credits or permission of the Department of the Arts

 - prepare a complete portfolio, including resume, cover letter, artist's statement, and samples of their creative work;

-- prepare and deliver an informative speech describing their work using appropriate vocabulary and/or historical references; and
+- prepare and deliver an informative speech describing their work, using appropriate vocabulary and/or historical references [Oral Communication]; and

-- demonstrate the process of constructive self-criticism and constructive criticism of others’ oral presentations.
+- demonstrate the process of constructive self-criticism and constructive criticism of others' projects and oral presentations.

 - collect their strongest, most developed examples of artistic and written work from completed courses within the program of study;